packetjanitor/JNPRFastFabricDeployment/BuildTheAutomationMachine/README.txt

 ~sudo apt-get install python-pip python-dev libxml2-dev libxslt-dev libssl-dev libffi-dev -y~

-Pip is temperamental.
-If you don’t upgrade it and need help from the community they will tell you to upgrade first.
-Do the double upgrade just to cover your bases.
+Update PIP for python.
 ~sudo -H pip install --upgrade pip~

-Here are the Juniper libraries we need to make the ~sudo -H pip2 install junos-eznc~
+Here are the Juniper libraries we need to make ansible work.
+Note we use pip2 to make sure they don't default into python3.
+~sudo -H pip2 install junos-eznc~
 ~sudo -H pip2 install jxmlease~

 We want the 2.4 version of Ansible.
 Mostly because if you have to fix it there is a lot more logging and it has more granularity in error messages.
-Add the following line to /etc/apt/sources.list:
+I also don't want every development release for every project so we are a little specific right here.

+~sudo vi /etc/apt/sources.list~
 ~deb http://ppa.launchpad.net/ansible/ansible/ubuntu xenial main~

 Enter the following